chetansingh-2/ChetanSingh_scraping_assignment/README.md

 2. Pypeeteer is little slow than other code, but multiple strategies can be applied to quick it up.

-###  3. I have not used any PROXY service for this project.
+3. I have not used any PROXY service for this project.
 I have requirements.txt file in this code.
 By chance if some are missing, I am sorry for that I have checked it while uploading the project, it is running.
 I did not dockerize it to make it easy to run without much setup

 Thanks for reading and evaluating my project.
-I would love to hear any improvements in this
+I would love to hear any improvements or suggestions in this.

 thanks again :)